git-pull/website/code_explorer/django-vs-flask-2017.rst

 different than SQLAlchemy (which is often paired with Flask), is superb.
 You're going to end up reinventing the wheel to catch up for things that'd otherwise be quick wins with Django.

-As of 2017, I am partial to using Django.
-In the past, I was intensely devoted to Flask and SQLAlchemy due to its API documentation and pythonics.

 Django
 ======